MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-27.md

 ---
 title: Dimensions - Total (report)
-description: Analyse your general ledger with dimension totals by building a grouping of dimensions for each permutation of dimension values and calculate a general ledger (G/L) balance total for each segment.
+description: Analyze your general ledger with dimension totals by building groups of dimensions for combinations of dimension values, and calculate a general ledger balance total for each segment.
 author: kennieNP
 ms.author: kepontop
 ms.reviewer: bholtorf